BookerLoL/LearnConceptsInJava/src/main/java/design_patterns/builder/lambda/readme.md

 interface Vehicle {}
 ```

-- Can do better be providing a method that does all you need
+- Can do better by providing a method that does all you need

 ```java
 public static <U, V> Function<U, V> factoryKit(Consumer<BiConsumer<U, V>> consumer, Function<U, V> ifAbsent) {